wordofwarning/wordofwarning.org/hab/haphazard/index.md

 This is not Live Art for children, but Live Art for ALL AGES — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!)

 From experience, what works best are big surreal images, interesting repetitive movement, and nothing too text heavy.

-We have access to a number of spaces within Z-arts: a café, an atrium, some small spaces, some stairwells, and a big black box theatre that we may well use as a 'dark gallery'.
-Work immediately outside the building may also be possible.

-Durational, intervention, and ‘come and go’ work seems to work the best — we're not really looking for sit-down theatre shows.
+We have access to a number of spaces within Z-arts, and work immediately outside the building may also be possible.
+Durational, intervention, and 'come and go' work seems to work the best — we're not really looking for sit-down theatre shows.

 #### For details & to apply please go to <a href="https://haphazard.posthaven.com" target="_blank">haphazard.posthaven.com</a>
 #### Proposal Deadline: 5pm, Friday 2 June 2023.